Eshitamjn20/HEM-Housing-ML-Model/README.md

 ### Step-by-Step Process:
 - Activate the Environment Make sure your conda environment is activated:

-'''bash
-conda activate housing-price-env'''
+conda activate housing-price-env

 - Launch Jupyter Notebook
-'''bash
-jupyter notebook'''
+   jupyter notebook
 - Open the Notebooks The following notebooks will appear in the Jupyter interface:
-'''EDA.ipynb'''
+'''melb-housing-dataset-cleaning-eda.ipynb'''
 - This notebook explores the dataset and performs Exploratory Data Analysis (EDA) to understand the features and relationships in the dataset.
-'''Visualisation.ipynb'''
+'''housing_price_regression_filtered_analysis.ipynb'''
 - This notebook generates key visualizations to show relationships between various features and housing prices.
-'''FeatureEngineering.ipynb'''
+'''Modelling-and-feature-engineering.ipynb'''
 - This notebook performs feature engineering, trains machine learning models, and evaluates their performance.
 <a name="eda"></a>